 Consumer demand analysis is a process of assessing consumer behaviour based on the satisfaction of wants and needs generated by a consumer from the consumption of various goods.
 The satisfaction that consumers gain out of the consumption of a commodity or service is called utility.

 The level of satisfaction derived by a consumer after consuming a good or service is called utility.
 In economics, utility can be defined as a measure of consumer satisfaction received on the consumption of a good or service.
+The concept of utility is used in neo classical Economics to explain the operation of the law of demand.

 Movement in the supply curve is when the commodity experience change in both the quantity supply and price.
 The shift in the supply curve is when, the price of the commodity remains constant, but there is a change in quantity supply due to some other factors.